alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 ---
 ## On to the rest of the explanation

-There are too many articles related to Back propogation, many of which are very good.
-However I could not follow many and had niggling doubts in others.
-So what I did was also to code along a CNN with Softmax and CrossEntropy, and tried to fit the equations to code.
-And the one that worked for me finally (at least till the weight dimension part) is this [Supervised Deep Learning Marc'Aurelio Ranzato DeepMind] with help form StackOverflow related sites.
-So that's what I am following here.
+There are too many articles related to Back propogation, many of which are very good.However many explain in terms of index notation and though it is illuminating, to really use this with code, you need to understand how it translates to Matrix notation via Matrix Calculus and with help form StackOverflow related sites.

 ### CrossEntropy Loss wrto Weight in last layer